jj05y/Final-Year-Project-Theorem-Proving-Assitant/README.md

 - Continue selecting and applying until satisfied.
 - Click Keeper to keep the proven theorem

+## Proof Steps
+- Each proof step is given with a hint which yields information about the mapping and the rule used.
+  - EG: { (P,Q := X,Y).(2) } reads as P and Q are mapped to (assigned to) X and Y in rule 2.

 ## Derivation of saved Theorems
 - After keeping a theorem click on it (with no subexpression selection made) to view its history